nachomp75/agile-content-frontend-test/README.md

 In a larger scale application with more development time I would have given more importance to code robustness.
 I would do this by improving the code coverage through more unit and integration tests and by adding end-to-end tests with tools like Cypress or Playwright.

-It would also improve the functionality already developed by adding strong contingency handling: handling of erroneous requests, form validations, error boundaries, etc.
+I would also enhance the already developed functionalities by adding strong handling of unexpected situations: handling of wrong requests, form validations, error boundaries, etc.

 I would improve the project structure to make it more scalable: segmenting by responsibilities, grouping potentially reusable functionality, better CSS styling architecture...